 The latest expert opinions, articles, and guides for the Java professional.

-In this post, we look at various frameworks and tried to establish a popularity contest among them, not unlike the TIOBE programming languages ranking.
+In this post, we look at various Java web frameworks and try to establish a popularity index among them, not unlike the TIOBE programming languages ranking.
 We’ve gathered the data at the following services: StackOverflow, LinkedIn, GitHub, and Google search, and unified it through a simple, but effective ranking formula.
 And we rank some of the most prominent Java web frameworks according to this popularity index.
-Additionally, we will continue to track frameworks’ popularity over time, produce monthly stats, and try to figure out whether there are any trends in the popularity.

 - Play framework